Cancer insurance: Limited coverage of skin cancers

 Skin cancer is the most commonly diagnosed form of cancer.
 The primary categories of skin cancer are basal-cell carcinoma (BCC), squamous-cell carcinoma (SCC), and melanoma.
 The first two, collectively known as non-melanoma skin cancers (NMSC), are highly unlikely to metastasize and comprise the majority of skin cancer diagnoses.

 Many cancer insurance plans do not offer benefits for policyholders diagnosed with these non-melanoma skin cancers, or a large share of cases that are frequently called cancer.
 Other plans that provide both initial-diagnosis payments and recurring payments may not provide a lump-sum benefit for the initial diagnosis of a non-melanoma skin cancer.

 Limited range of covered illnesses

 Some cancer insurance plans cover only those costs associated with cancer itself.
 Under these plans, costs associated with any non-cancer illness that was directly or indirectly induced or complicated by cancer are not covered.
-For example, even though lung cancer increases risk of pneumonia, medical costs related to treatment of pneumonia that occurs after a cancer diagnosis would not be covered by a cancer insurance plan.
+For example, even though lung cancer increases the risk of pneumonia, medical costs related to treatment of pneumonia that occurs after a cancer diagnosis would not be covered by a cancer insurance plan.

-Other cancer insurance plans may only cover costs that arise after a patient has developed cancer proper.
+Other cancer insurance plans may only cover costs that arise after a patient has developed cancer properly.
 Policyholders do not receive benefits if they are detected with pre-malignant symptoms or other conditions that show the potential for malignancy.